wtg/sg_public/README.md

 1. Make a clone of the sg_public repository on your local machine.
 2. Download PHP through [XAMPP for Windows](https://www.apachefriends.org/index.html).
 3. Download [Composer](https://getcomposer.org/), a PHP dependency manager for Windows.
-4. Navigate to the location of your sg_admin repository in a Windows Command Prompt
+4. Navigate to the location of your sg_public repository in a Windows Command Prompt
     - Verify that [Composer](https://getcomposer.org/) is installed by typing `composer -v`
 5. Once inside the project directory, install the proper packages for Composer by running `composer install`
 6. Open up Apache's httpd.conf file through [XAMPP Control Panel](https://www.apachefriends.org/index.html)